Agni Pariksha (1954 film): Controversy

-To see the poster of Agnipariksha Uttam's wife Gauri Devi and Suchitra's husband Divanath both thoughts there have been a real love affairs between Uttam and Suchitra.
+To see the poster of Agnipariksha Uttam's wife Gauri Devi and Suchitra's husband Divanath both thoughts there have been a real love affair between Uttam and Suchitra.
 In the poster there is written Agnipariksha : Amader Pronoyer Sakshi to see this Dibanath and Gauri become so angry on Uttam and Suchitra so there had been huge problems between all of them.

 Remakes

 The film was remade in Telugu and Tamil in 1959 as Mangalya Balam and Manjal Mahimai respectively, starring Savitri and the famous Telugu star ANR.
 That film was one National Film Award in 7th National Film Award.
 The film was remade in Hindi as Chhoti Si Mulaqat with Uttam Kumar producing and reprising his role and Vyjaianthimala in Suchitra Sen role.